blue-yonder/tsfresh/docs/text/data_formats.rst

 dictionary mapping from the kind as string to a DataFrame containing only the time series data of that kind.
 So essentially you are using a singular DataFrame for each kind of time series.

-The data from the example can be split into two DataFrames resulting in the following dictionary
+The data from the example can be split into two DataFrames resulting in the following dictionary:

 { "x":